mikehuntemann/9x16/03-network-attached-media/07-tiktok-takeover.md

 new innovations become demanding and people lose control over it, they started this thing, others will iterate upon.

-> "Every product of technolgy takes up space in the mind, and requires some investment of attention that could have been used for some other purpose.
+> "Every product of technology takes up space in the mind, and requires some investment of attention that could have been used for some other purpose.
 Therefore it is vital to make sure that memes are truly symbiotic - that they contribute to our well-being, rather than become parasitic." p.
 128

 be cautious about habits, what you want let in, what you participate in
 > "The things you own end up owning you.
 But do what you like, man." - Tyler Durden